Talk About Me

 "Talk About Me" is a song by American record producer Dot da Genius and American rappers JID, Denzel Curry, and Kid Cudi.
-It was released on June 24, 2022, through Dot da Genius' HeadBanga Muzik Group imprint, as the lead single from his upcoming debut studio album.
+It was released on June 24, 2022, through Dot da Genius' HeadBanga Muzik Group imprint.
 It was accompanied by a music video directed by Cole Bennett for Lyrical Lemonade.

 Background and release

 Dot da Genius and Kid Cudi have been collaborators for over fifteen years (as of 2022).
 Dot and Denzel Curry have collaborated on the latter's album, Melt My Eyez See Your Future; Curry and JID have also collaborated multiple times before.
 "Talk About Me" is Cudi's first collaboration with both Curry and JID.

 Work on the song began three years before the release, in 2019.
 The song's music was written by Dot da Genius, while the lyrics were written by the rappers.

-The song is the lead single from Dot's upcoming debut album.
+The song was intended to be the lead single from Dot's upcoming debut album, though the album did not release.
 It was announced by Cudi on June 22, 2022, in a video he posted to Twitter.
 It was released on June 24 through Dot's record label, HeadBanga Muzik Group.